gvwilson/thirdbit/_posts/2006/2006-11-05-drproject-internals-tickets-again.md

 We hemmed and hawed over this for a while, then finally went with option 3.
 We thought that everything we'd ever want to index tags by would be representable as text somehow, and options 1 and 2 might require us to add new tables (i.e., change the database schema) when adding new components in the future.
 Changing the schema is always a Bad Thing, since it means upgrading existing installations; "everything is text" seemed like the lesser of the available evils.
 <h2>Attachments</h2>
 One final note on tickets.
 People often want to attach screen shots, configuration files, and other odds and ends to them.
-Like <a href="http://trac.edgewall.org">Trac</a>, <a href="http://www.drproject.org">DrProject</a> stores attachments in the file system in an <code>attachments</code> sub-directory of its working directory. <code>attachments</code> has two sub-directories, <code>wiki</code> and <code>ticket</code>, which store the wiki and ticket attachments respectively.
+Like <a href="http://trac.edgewall.org">Trac</a>, DrProject stores attachments in the file system in an <code>attachments</code> sub-directory of its working directory. <code>attachments</code> has two sub-directories, <code>wiki</code> and <code>ticket</code>, which store the wiki and ticket attachments respectively.

 Each of these has sub-directories whose names correspond to the wiki page's name or the ticket's number; the attached files are put into these directories.
 Thus, the attachment <code>attach.txt</code> for ticket #222 would be located at <code>/drp/attachments/ticket/222/attach.txt</code>, while the attachment <code>attach.txt</code> for the wiki page <code>MyWiki</code> would be located at <code>/drp/attachments/wiki/MyWiki/attach.txt</code>.